 In instances not regulated by the Teaching and Examination Regulations or in the event of demonstrable extreme unreasonableness and unfairness the dean responsible for the degree programme will decide, unless the matter concerned is the responsibility of the Examinations Board.

-Artikel A-7.2 Calamity
+Article A-7.2 Calamity

 The educational programme director attempts to limit possible negative effects on study progress of a student(s) as a consequence of calamity.